Butch Trucks: Musical career

+Death

+On January 24, 2017, Trucks died by suicide by gunshot in his West Palm Beach, Florida, condominium at the age of 69.
+He had reportedly been struggling with financial problems in the years leading up to his death.

-Personal life and death
+Personal life

 Trucks was married for 25 years to Melinda Trucks, with whom he had two children.
 He also had two children from a previous marriage and four grandchildren.

 Trucks was related to other famous musicians: his nephew, guitarist Derek Trucks, joined the Allman Brothers Band in 1999 and is one of the co-founders of the Tedeschi Trucks Band.
 Another nephew, Duane Trucks (Derek's younger brother), plays drums for Widespread Panic and Hard Working Americans.
 Trucks' oldest son, guitarist Vaylor Trucks, is part of a trio called The Yeti Trio based in Atlanta, Georgia.

-Police reports confirmed that Trucks died of suicide by a self-inflicted gunshot wound to the head on January 24, 2017, in West Palm Beach, Florida, at the age of 69 "reportedly after years of financial strife".